-Halley Gruber holds a Master of Arts in Curriculum and Instruction from the University of Denver and is a licensed elementary school generalist and special educator with an endorsement in linguistically diverse education.
+Halley Gruber is the Co-Founder & Director of On-Site and Educational Support at Educational Access Group.
+She also serves as the Program Co-Coordinator for the Neurosequential Network’s Neurosequential Model in Education.
+She holds a Master of Arts in Curriculum and Instruction from the University of Denver and is a licensed elementary school generalist and special educator with an endorsement in linguistically diverse education.
+Halley is a trainer in both the Neurosequential Model in Education and Neurosequential Model in Sport.
 She received her undergraduate degree in Marine Science and played basketball for the University of Hawaii, Hilo.
-Halley is a trainer in both the Neurosequential Model in Education and Neurosequential Model in Sport.

-Along with her work in schools, she supports cohorts of educators across the nation as they complete their NME/NMS certifications and she is passionate about infusing trauma-informed practices into schools, classrooms, and sport.
-Before founding the Educational Access Group, she worked as a Trauma-Informed Behavioral Skills Interventionist with students in grades 3-5 as well as serving as a general educator in grades 3 and 4 for five years.
+Along with her work in schools, she supports cohorts of educators and youth serving professionals across the nation as they complete their NME/NMS training and she is passionate about infusing trauma-informed practices into schools, organizations, classrooms, and sport.
+Before founding the Educational Access Group, she worked as a Trauma-Informed Behavioral Skills Interventionist as well as a general educator.
 Her work and experiences as an educator in partnership with the research of Katie Lohmiller have led to the development and formation of the Educational Access Group.

 Publications